 Almost Half of All Afghanistan and Iraq War Veterans Are Disabled

-45% of our Iraq and Afghanistan war veterans (or almost half) have applied for disability benefits.
+Sometimes it's easy to get caught up in daily life and forget about the enormous sacrifices our troops have made and so I'm going to put it into perspective for you.
+According to the Boston Globe, 45% of our Iraq and Afghanistan war veterans (or almost half) have applied for disability benefits.
 That's more than double the disability rate from the first Gulf War.
 And it gets worse.

 No injured soldier is above another, but check this out- the Daily Mail says that soldiers filing for disability now have more injuries than in previous wars.
 Veterans from Iraq and Afghanistan have an average of eight ailments.
 Vietnam vets had fewer than four problems.
 World War Two and Korean War vets had two.
 We do need to keep in mind though that we didn’t know a whole lot about things like concussions and Post Traumatic Stress Disorder in earlier wars, so this is part of the reason the numbers are even higher now.